 Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Durable medical equipment (DME) and related supplies Requires prior authorization (approval in advance) to be covered.
-(For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, oxygen equipment, nebulizers, and walkers.
+(For a definition of "durable medical equipment," see \$0 for each Medicare-covered item.
+For diabetic testing supplies, see the "Diabetes self-management training."
+20% of the cost for each Medicare-covered item.
+For diabetic testing supplies, see the "Diabetes self-management training."
+Chapter 12 of this booklet.)
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, oxygen equipment, management training, diabetic services and supplies" section. management training, diabetic services and supplies" section. nebulizers, and walkers.
 We cover all medically necessary durable medical equipment covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you. \$0 for each Medicare- covered item.
-For diabetic testing supplies, see the "Diabetes self-management training, diabetic services and supplies" section.
-20% of the cost for each Medicare-covered item.
-For diabetic testing supplies, see the "Diabetes self-management training, diabetic services and supplies" section.
-Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss • \$0 for each Medicare- covered emergency room visit. • \$90 for each Medicare- covered emergency room visit (you do not have to pay this amount if you are admitted to the same hospital as an inpatient or for outpatient observation within 24 hours for the same condition).
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition. \$0 for each Medicare- covered emergency room visit. \$90 for each Medicare- covered emergency room visit (you do not have to pay this amount if you are admitted to the same hospital as an inpatient or for outpatient observation